lorraine-dev/AmazonJobs/README.md

 ### What we implemented

-- **Constraints file**: `constraints.txt` lists exact versions for runtime deps (pandas, requests, bs4, PyYAML, plotly, python-dotenv, langdetect).
-CI uses these pins for reproducible installs.
+- **Constraints files**:
+  - `constraints.txt` — exact pins for the API engine path (minimum-supported baseline used in CI).
+  - `constraints-selenium.txt` — exact pins compatible with the Selenium engine (`urllib3>=2`, `requests 2.32.x`).
+Use this when running Selenium locally or in production.
-- **Workflow install with constraints**: `.github/workflows/scraper.yml` now installs via:
+- **Workflow install with constraints**: CI installs via:
-  - `python -m pip install -U pip setuptools wheel` (ensure modern tooling)
+  - `python -m pip install -U pip setuptools wheel`
-  - `python -m pip install -r requirements.txt -c constraints.txt` (exactly pinned set)
+  - `python -m pip install -r requirements.txt -c constraints.txt`
-  - Optional Selenium extras install respects constraints when possible and falls back if extras aren’t pinned there.
+  - Note: Selenium is optional and installed only when explicitly selected (see Usage).
 - **Caching aware of constraints**: `actions/setup-python` pip cache keys include both `requirements.txt` and `constraints.txt` to improve cache hit rate when pins change.
 - **Renovate for Python deps**: `renovate.json` enables the `pip_requirements` manager for `constraints.txt` and groups PRs as "Python dependencies updates" on the same weekly schedule.
 Renovate does not touch `requirements.txt` (kept as lower bounds for humans).